Your Guide to Washington, D.C.

 Food and Beverage

 Team CHA will provide breakfast, lunch, dinner, and snacks at the hotel and on Capitol Hill.
-However, here are additional eateries near the Westin D.C.
-Downtown.
+However, there are additional eateries located near the Hyatt Regency.

 Capitol Hill Information & Resources